Charlie Hebdo faces defamation suit over Italian earthquake cartoons

 It sparked outrage in Italy, and prompted the French embassy in Rome to issue a statement distancing itself from the publication.

-The second stated: "Italian... it's not Charlie Hebdo that builds your homes, it's the mafia!"
+The second stated: "Italians... it's not Charlie Hebdo that builds your homes, it's the mafia!"

 Amatrice was left in ruins.
 Many of the houses in the area -- unreinforced brick or concrete frame buildings -- were vulnerable to earthquakes, according to the U.S. Geological Survey, and offered little resistance to the powerful quake.